mostafatouny/starter-blog/content/authors/admin/_index.md

 #- Visitors
 ---

-A CS undergrad who is keen on quantum computing/information, computational complexity theory and cryptography.
+An undergrad student who is keen on computational complexity theory, quantum computing/information, and cryptography.

 People usually think of me as either (1) a programmer who turns dull math/physics into something useful, or (2) a theorist who writes papers of no real-life impact.
 I exonerate them from such misconception as we, theoretical computer scientists, are very bad at communicating our fields.
 You could even see our title is not so poetic like a string theorist or evolutionary biologist.